adbar/trafilatura/docs/installation-gui.rst

 ========================================

-The graphical user interface (GUI) is recommended for users who prefer not to write scripts or type commands in a terminal window.
+For users who prefer a visual interface over writing scripts or typing commands, a graphical user interface (GUI) is the recommended option.

+Note that the GUI was a feature in Trafilatura until version 1.8.1, but it is currently available in a limited capacity and is no longer actively being developed.
+Get in touch if you are interested in working towards a more robust or feature-complete version.

 Installation